ibm-cloud-docs/cloud-object-storage/libraries/overview-sdks.md

 ## IAM API key support
 {: #sdk-about-iam}
 Allows for creating clients with an API key instead of an pair of Access/Secret keys.
 Token management is handled automatically, and tokens are automatically refreshed during long-running operations.

 ## Managed multipart uploads
+{: #sdk-about-tmup}
 Using a `TransferManager` class, the SDK will handle all the necessary logic for uploading objects in multiple parts.

 ## Managed multipart downloads
+{: #sdk-about-tmdown}
 Using a `TransferManager` class, the SDK will handle all the necessary logic for downloading objects in multiple parts.

 ## Extended bucket listing
+{: #sdk-about-extended-list}
 This is an extension to the S3 API that Returns a list of buckets with provisioning codes (a combination of the bucket's location and storage class, returned as `LocationConstraint`) for buckets when listing.
 This is useful for finding a bucket, as the buckets in a service instance are all listed regardless of the endpoint used.

 ## Version 2 object listing
+{: #sdk-about-v2-list}
 Version 2 listing allows for more powerful scoping of object listings.

 ## Key Protect
+{: #sdk-about-kp}
 Key Protect is an IBM Cloud service that manages encryption keys, and is an optional parameter during bucket creation.

 ## SSE-C
+{: #sdk-about-sse-c}

 ## Archive rules
+{: #sdk-about-archive}

 ## Retention policies
+{: #sdk-about-retention}

 ## Aspera high-speed transfer
+{: #sdk-about-aspera}